GroophyLifefor/Clee/README.md

 # What is Clee?

-Clee was a batchfile transpiler, which means that it can be used to convert Clee code into Windows batch script code.
+Clee was a batch-file transpiler, which means that it can be used to convert Clee code into Windows batch script code.
 Clee has functions and an import system.

 ## Features of Clee